zama-ai/concrete/docs/dev/explanation/compilation.md

 (Note that the edge labels are for non-commutative operations.
 To give an example, a subtraction node represents `(predecessor with edge label 0) - (predecessor with edge label 1)`)

-To do this, we make use of `Tracer`s, which are objects that record the operation performed during their creation.
+To do this, we make use of Tracers, which are objects that record the operation performed during their creation.
 We create a `Tracer` for each argument of the function and call the function with those tracers.
-`Tracer`s make use of operator overloading feature of Python to achieve their goal.
+Tracers make use of operator overloading feature of Python to achieve their goal.

 Here is an example: